I recently finished the visual novel Out There Chronicles: Episode 1.

 It gets pretty crazy by the end.
 Cheney was apparently in the pay of the worldwalkers back in the 80’s so when their existence is revealed, he moves to exterminate them to hide all evidence of his corruption.
 There’s blowback, the interdimensional narcoterrorists steal a backpack nuke, and the White House along with Bush II explodes in nuclear fire.

 But the USA has unlocked the secret of worldwalking and retaliates by carpetbombing the other world with nukes.
 Some of the narcos manage to escape to a third parallel world, one where New Britain rules the Americas.
-The 44th President of the US is Dick Cheney, who dies not long after taking office.
-The 45th President is John Ashcroft.
+The 44th President of the US is Dick Cheney, who dies of natural causes not long after taking office.
+The 45th President is Donald Rumsfeld.
 And thus ends the first series.

 Anyway, the story had been on hold for a while, and I can see why.
 Where can things go from here?
 Well, in the first book of the sequel series, things have gone in a completely different direction.
 It’s now 2020 and the worldwalkers have ensconced themselves in the government of New Britain.
 They live openly as interdimensional travellers, occasionally returning to our world to steal technology.
 They’re frantically developing the industry of their new country as a bulwark against the coming of the Americans.
 The United States is now even more of a militarized panopticon society, a kind of digital age Soviet Union where smartphones occupy the role of Stasi informants.